Facts & figures

 Contact us if you're interested in taking on a student team.
 Projects run over 13 weeks, for three hours per week, or in an intensive mode over four weeks full time.

-We have partnerships with more than 35 leading organisations, across industry, community and government sectors.
-Some of them are listed below.
+We have partnerships with more than 45 leading organisations in Australia and internationally, across industry, community and government sectors.
+Some of our 2019 partners are listed below.

 The students did an exceptional job at digesting the brief we supplied, applying in-depth research in a short time, and ultimately creating well-structured concepts